Salvini relishes possible migration 'kidnapping' trial

 Likewise, the Italian politician said that he carried out his policy of "closed ports" to try to pressure the rest of EU member states to accept the relocation of migrants - although NGOs and human rights activists accused him of breaking international law by denying disembarkation.

-Meanwhile, Salvini has seemingly decided to embrace the trials against him and used them as a political weapon.
+Meanwhile, Salvini has seemingly decided to embrace the trials against him and use them as a political weapon.

 Yet, he could face up to 15 years in prison and be forced to pay large fines if he found guilty.